osiriszjq/impulse_init/README.md

 [Simon Lucey](https://www.adelaide.edu.au/directory/simon.lucey)<br>
 The University of Adelaide

+---
+🚀 **New!
+Explore our updated NeurIPS'25 work [Structured Initialization for Vision Transformers](https://github.com/osiriszjq/structured_initialization) — Released in Dec 2025**

+---

 This is the official implementation of the paper "Convolutional Initialization for Data-Efficient Vision Transformers", including a modified version of [ConvMixer](https://arxiv.org/abs/2201.09792) and [Simple ViT](https://arxiv.org/abs/2205.01580) on CIFAR-10, CIFAR-100, SVHN and [Tiny ImageNet](http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/yle_project.pdf).
 The code is based on [vision-transformers-cifar10](https://github.com/kentaroy47/vision-transformers-cifar10/tree/main)

 #### Illustration of different methods to extend 1D encoding